 The Master of Science in pharmaceutical sciences degree is designed to prepare an individual for responsibilities in professional practice, the pharmaceutical industry and scientific research beyond those possible with a baccalaureate.

 Although a single degree is conferred, specialization is possible in that the curriculum is organized into three distinct disciplines, referred to here as "options".
 Applicants must select the program of study (option) they wish to pursue.
-The options available to graduate students are pharmacology/toxicology, administrative pharmacy and industrial pharmacy.
+The options available to graduate students are pharmacology/toxicology, health outcomes and socioeconomic sciences, and industrial pharmacy.

 The requirements for the Master of Science in pharmaceutical sciences degree differ according to the option.
-The minimum course work for the industrial pharmacy major is 30 semester hours, for the pharmacology/toxicology major 36 semester hours and for the pharmacy administration major 32 semester hours.
+The minimum course work for the industrial pharmacy major is 30 semester hours, for the pharmacology/toxicology major 36 semester hours and for the health outcomes and socioeconomic sciences major 32 semester hours.
 In addition, each major requires a minimum of 6 semester hours of thesis research.